dproctor/personal-website/books.md

   (Thurston Clarke).
 I believe this was recommended by Zack Rosen.
 - The Last Campaign: Sherman, Geronimo and the War for America Hardcover (H. W. Brands)
 - James: A Novel (Percival Everett)
+- The Origins of Totalitarianism (Hannah Arendt)
+- Life Together (Dietrich Bonhoeffer)

 {% for post in site.posts %}
 <li>